 Light coloured inside

-This is a small thing that makes a big difference: rooting out stuff from a dark bag is immensely more difficult that to spot stuff in a light coloured one – it is a small details that makes a surprisingly significant difference.
+This is a small thing that makes a big difference: rooting out stuff from a dark bag is immensely more difficult that to spot stuff in a light coloured one – it is a small details that makes a surprisingly significant difference, therefore one to consider if looking for the best diaper bag possible.

 With reasonable number of pockets